inouemoby/pygame_gui_sdl2/README.md

 ## How to install

-1. Run this command in a command prompt:
+1. cd to root folder and run this command in a command prompt:
 ```
-pip install pygame_gui
+pip install .
 ```
+The package should be `pygame_gui_sdl2`
-2. If all goes well you should see a message about game_gui being installed successfully and will be able to find pygame_gui in the list of installed packages for your python interpreter (PyCharm displays these as a nice list under File->Settings->Project:project_name->Project Interpreter).
+2. If all goes well you should see a message about pygame_gui_sdl2 being installed successfully and will be able to find pygame_gui_sdl2 in the list of installed packages for your python interpreter (PyCharm displays these as a nice list under File->Settings->Project:project_name->Project Interpreter).
 3. Should you need to delete pygame_gui for any reason then PyCharm will also let you do that from the same Project Interpreter settings window using the red minus symbol button.

 ## How to upgrade to the latest version
+### Currently not supported

 Run this command in a command prompt: